PurdueElectricRacing/FullSend/README.md

 1. Open the `.\FullSend\authhelper.py` file.
 1. Replace `YOUR APP ID HERE` with the **Application Id** from the registration you just created.
 1. Replace `YOUR APP PASSWORD HERE` with the password you copied earlier.
-1. Install dependencies by entering `pip install -r requirements.txt` at the command prompt.
-1. Run migrations by entering `python manage.py migrate` from the command prompt.
+1. Run migrations by entering `python3 manage.py migrate` from the command prompt.
-1. Run the project by entering `python manage.py runserver` from the command prompt.
+1. Run the project by entering `python3 manage.py runserver` from the command prompt.

 ## Acknowledgements
 This project was started using the [Outlook REST APIs Python Tutorial](https://docs.microsoft.com/en-us/outlook/rest/python-tutorial).